Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ### Surface

+#### Typography

+- I decided on the use of the Playfair Display, serif font family as it has a old world feel to it which will match the theme for the old historic hall well.

+#### Colour Scheme

-Taking inspiration from the nationaltrust.org.uk as they will have a similar target demographic, use of strong pastel colours for header and footer that mix well with the images of the hall.
+- Taking inspiration from the nationaltrust.org.uk as they will have a similar target demographic, use of strong pastel colours for header and footer that mix well with the images of the hall.
 And white space in-between content to aid readability

 ## Features